Intacs – Keratoconus Treatment

 For more information on Intacs, please schedule a consultation or visit www.intacsforkeratoconus.com.

-The specialized team at Eye Health Partners of Alabama and Tennessee provide a wide range of eye health related procedures.
-In addition to providing keratoconus treatment such as Intacs, they also are dedicated refractive surgeons helping Nashville, Montgomery, Huntsville, Gadsden, Birmingham and Mobile LASIK patients with their vision correction needs.
+The specialized teams at Eye Health Partners in Tennessee and VisionAmerica in Alabama provide a wide range of vision correction procedures.
+In addition to providing keratoconus treatment with Intacs, they also provide PRK treatment and LASIK surgery in Nashville, Birmingham, and and throughout the area.